Vehicle registration plates of Ontario: Defective plates from 2020

 On 15 February 2020, two weeks after the province began issuing plates with the new design, off-duty Kingston Police Sergeant Steve Koopman posted a photo on Twitter showing a vehicle with the new plate at night, stating that "they're virtually unreadable at night".
 Government spokesperson Lisa Thompson, the Minister of Government and Consumer Services, stated in a news conference that the new design had undergone a "rigorous testing program", that the government had consulted with "key stakeholders" including law enforcement, and that the plates were not problematic.
 She also criticized the earlier "Liberal plates", referring to a batch of plates issued during a previous government that peeled.
 Thompson stated that manufacturing and quality control are the responsibility of 3M.
 The redesigned plates also caused problems for photo radar cameras, which have difficulty reading the name of the jurisdiction.
 The name is rendered in a smaller font size than earlier plates.
 The president of the Toronto Police Association stated that the organization had not been consulted on the new design.

 The Ford Government had insisted for days that there was not an issue with the plates; however, on February 20, it announced that 3M would make an "enhanced licence plate" to be available in less than three weeks.
 On February 28, the government announced that the distribution of the defective plates would cease on March 4, that the enhanced plates would be ready by March 16 at "no cost to Ontario taxpayers", those who had already been issued the new plates will receive the enhanced version in the mail, and until the enhanced plates were ready, the government switched back to the previous plate design.
 This design was later scrapped on May 6.

 Sticker renewal fee

-On February 22, 2022, the Ford Government eliminated licence plate renewal fees and the requirement to have a licence plate sticker for the nearly eight million passenger vehicles, light-duty trucks, motorcycles and mopeds, effective March 13, 2022.
+On February 22, 2022, the Ontario Government eliminated licence plate renewal fees and the requirement to have a licence plate sticker for passenger vehicles, light-duty trucks, motorcycles and mopeds, effective March 13, 2022.